-The audio archives in the Digital Library began with a collection of Irish music recordings and videos of performances from the Philadelphia Ceili Club, Bang says, some dating back as far as 1977.
+The audio archives in the Digital Library began with a collection of Irish music recordings and videos of performances from the Philadelphia Ceili Club.
+Some of the recordings and videos date as far back as 1977.
 Special Collections staff converted the original cassettes and videotapes into digital files that anyone with access to the Falvey catalog can access.

-Most academic citations of items from Special Collections come from Irish scholars Bang says, especially citations of the Joseph McGarrity collection.
+Most academic citations of items from Special Collections come from Irish scholars, especially citations of the Joseph McGarrity collection.
 Named for the Irish-American businessman and active member of the IRA, the collection contains letters and books from McGarrity’s personal papers as well as those of other central figures in the 1916 Easter Rising and the Irish fight for independence.

 The McGarrity Collection has also been valuable for scholars at Villanova like Dr. James Murphy, one of the founders of the Irish Studies Program at Villanova.
-Murphy donated a large collection of first-edition, signed Irish poetry books to the library last fall.
+Murphy donated a large collection of first-edition, signed Irish poetry books to the library in 2015.

 “A collection like this is a living organism with a life of its own,” Murphy writes about his donation.
 “Given my commitment to Irish Studies at Villanova the already wonderful Falvey Library holdings in Irish Studies, our library was a logical home for the collection.”

-Murphy hopes that his donation will give Villanova students a chance to “see the human side of the poets,” some of whom, such as Nobel laureate Seamus Heaney, Murphy counted as personal friends.
+Murphy hopes that his donation will give Villanova students a chance to “see the human side of the poets,” some of whom, such as Nobel laureate Seamus Heaney, Murphy counted as a personal friend.

-Many of the volumes Murphy and his wife donated are “inscribed with warm wishes” from Heaney to the couple, and Murphy writes that he wants his collection to encourage students to “seek out the friendship of talented, creative people” as he did.
+Many of the volumes Murphy and his wife donated are “inscribed with warm wishes” from Heaney to the couple.
+Murphy writes that he wants his collection to encourage students to “seek out the friendship of talented, creative people” as he did.

-Personal connections certainly bear importance to Laura Bang and the staff of Special Collections, who preserve the stories of the famous and the not-so-famous with equal reverence and care.
+Personal connections certainly bear importance to Laura Bang and the staff of Special Collections who preserve the stories of the famous and the not-so-famous with equal reverence and care.
 As part of its archive on local history, Special Collections maintains past editions of neighborhood newspapers.
 Many contain what Bang calls “status updates,” simple reports of the comings and goings of residents, births, weddings, deaths, and other events that national newspapers would hardly even notice.

 “It’s not big news,” Bang says, “but it’s important to them.”

-For those who want to be true students of history, maybe it should be important as well.
+For those who want to be true students of history, maybe it should be important to them as well.

 Photo captions: (Photo album): The photo album of Frank Steed, an American soldier deployed at the end of WWI.
 Special Collections acquired the album through an EBay auction.
 (Woman standing): Laura Bang holds the cargo bag of a WWII soldier.
 The drawing of the front is a portrait of his sweetheart, whom he later married.